Willie O'Ree: Accomplishments

 On June 26, 2018, it was announced that O'Ree would be inducted as a builder into the Hockey Hall of Fame later that year.

 Almost ten months after receiving his original Bruins sweater from the Grzelcyks, on November 1, 2018, O'Ree attended the ceremonial dedication of a street hockey rink named in his honour in the Boston neighbourhood of Allston, as part of the continuing legacy of O'Ree's time with the Bruins.

 By early May 2019, following O'Ree's builder honour with the Hockey Hall of Fame the previous year, a bill in the 116th U.S. Congress is authorising the award of the United States Congressional Gold Medal for O'Ree's achievements "in recognition of his contributions and commitment to hockey, inclusion, and recreational opportunity."

 O'Ree was named to Canada's Sports Hall of Fame on May 27, 2020, in the Builder category.
 The formal induction ceremony was postponed to October 3, 2021, due to concerns over COVID-19.

 On January 12, 2021, the Boston Bruins announced that they would retire O'Ree's number 22 on February 18.
 However, the jersey retirement ceremony was moved to January 18, 2022, by the NHL.

 In 2021, as a celebration of Black History Month, all NHL players wore a commemorative helmet decal honouring O'Ree from January 16 to February 28.

-In 2022, US President Joe Biden signed the Willie O'Ree Congressional Gold Medal act.
+In 2022, US President Joe Biden signed the Willie O'Ree Congressional Gold Medal Act.
 The bill awarded O'Ree a Congressional Gold Medal, the U.S. Congress' highest honour, for his contributions to "hockey, inclusion and recreational opportunity."
 O'Ree is the first player in NHL history to receive the honour.

+Canada Post released a commemorative postage stamp on October 30, 2023, honouring Willie O'Ree.